logzio/logz-docs/_source/user-guide/alerts/configure-alerts.md

 ##### Set alert schedule

-By default, trigger conditions run approximately every minute.
-If there's a lag, the alert will not trigger until all data reaches Elastic.

-Once an alert is triggered, it won't run again for the remainder of the alert trigger condition.

 You can use the scheduling mechanism to manage the trigger condition frequency.

 Scheduling defines the frequency and the time frame for the alerts.
 To define a schedule, tick the On Schedule toggle and use [cron expression](https://www.freeformatter.com/cron-expression-generator-quartz.html) to specify when to trigger the alert.